Here are some quick design tips to add a little extra polish to your pages!

 The page below has 20px padding added to the top and bottom on the progress bar and copy area makes the progress bar stand out more and the copy easier to read.

 Add padding to rows and blocks by clicking the edit icon.

 The optimal line length for your body text is considered to be 50-60 characters per line, including spaces (“Typographie”, E. Ruder).
-Other sources suggest that up to 75 characters is acceptable.
-So what’s the downsides of violating this range?
+Other sources suggest that up to 75 characters are acceptable.
+So what are the downsides of violating this range?